a 501(c)(3) non profit California corp, EIN #26-3124447

 Our Inspiration - Boo

-The same "so called rescue" group that refused to help Boo copied these photos and is falsely advertising their diet, very sad.
+The same El Cajon self proclaimed rescue group that refused to help Boo, copied these photos and is falsely advertising their diet as the solution.
 For the record, the only diet that worked for Boo was developed by WROC's co-founder.

 Boo, a 2 1/2 year old female was relinquished to a shelter due to her skin condition in mid 2007.
 Karen adopted Boo from the shelter with the intention of healing her and finding her a forever home.
-She contacted another Westie Rescue group that refused to help Boo because of her severe skin condition.
+She contacted rescue group in El Cajon that refused to help Boo because of the expense of her severe skin condition.

 Karen decided that the only way to save Boo would be to keep her.
 After countless vet visits, a specialist was found that correctly diagnosed Boo with Epidermal Dysplasia and secondary Malassezia Dermatitis.
 Karen's mission was to learn everything she could about skin disorders and diets.
 Between Dr. Werner’s fabulous care and a special diet regimen that Karen developed specifically for Boo, she made a beautiful recovery.
 WestieMed was the only organization that provided financial assistance and guidance for Boo.